pjbiggs/Massey203311/Week9/Week9.md

 1. For the first time in 2024, we are using local Massey computing servers for running this course.
 This is the server called `tur-rstudio2` that you have been using for the course so far.
 We have also set up a computing server called `tur-kaiju1` for metagenomic analysis that you will have access to for this module.
 2. Our previous method, of using a webserver for analysing sequencing reads is now a victim of its own success, and it takes a very long time (days or even weeks) to run jobs against the supplied databases.
 Therefore, we cannot use this in the lab practical anymore.

-This means we will be adapting the process so the same procedure can be preformed, just on a smaller scale, and locally using the terminal in our Massey RStudio environment.
+This means we will be adapting the process so the same procedure can be performed, just on a smaller scale, and locally using the terminal in our Massey RStudio environment.

 To set the scene, let's go through how things were in 2023 and before:

 #### In previous years

-We are primarily going to be using webtools, and the Microsoft product Excel to explore some reads from an experiment, but under different analysis conditions, varying both the analysis methods and the database we are comparing our reads to.
+We are primarily used webtools, and the Microsoft product Excel to explore some reads from an experiment, but under different analysis conditions, varying both the analysis methods and the database we are comparing our reads to.
-1. We will upload a pair of reads to the Kaiju webserver for analysis against a variety of databases.
+1. We uploaded a pair of reads to the Kaiju webserver for analysis against a variety of databases.
-2. We will download these data, and open them in Excel to explore them in a comparative way.
+2. We downloaded these data, and open them in Excel to explore them in a comparative way.
-3. We will then look at the results in a completely different way using Krona.
+3. We lookes at the results in a completely different way using Krona.
-4. Finally, we will be returning to `R` for the work that will lead to the Portfolio analysis of today's work.
+4. Finally, we returned to `R` for the work that will led to the Portfolio analysis.

 #### In 2024